 About Linda Skilbeck

-Linda is a senior consultant with SOC VAT Consultants in London and has over 30 years’ experience in VAT.
+Linda is a Senior Manager with Buzzacott in London and has over 30 years’ experience in VAT.
 She joined HM Customs and Excise (now HMRC) after University and moved into private practice in the 1980s.
-She has worked for BDO Stoy Hayward, Grant Thornton and PricewaterhouseCoopers where she specialised in advising charities, not for profit organisations and property companies, and prior to moving to SOC she was a VAT technical writer.
+She has worked for BDO Stoy Hayward, Grant Thornton and PricewaterhouseCoopers and SOC VAT Consultants where she specialised in advising charities, not for profit organisations and property companies, and as a VAT technical writer.